5 External Factors That Can Hurt Your Business

 By and large, the success or failure of your business will depend on the strength of your ideas, how you’re able to apply those ideas, and your ongoing energy and motivation.
 However, there is another thing that’ll impact how well your business goes, and it’s a big one: external factors.
 These are the things that aren’t directly linked to the internal operations of your company but which can still have a big impact.
-In this blog, we’ll run through some of the biggest ones.
+In this blog, we’ll run through some of the biggest factors that can hurt your business.
 Most of them can be handled, or the impact can at least be minimised with some effort.

 The State of the World